Dark Matter Is The New BBN: BBN As A Probe of New Physics: A Mini-Review

 \section{BBN As A Probe of New Physics: A Mini-Review}

 Historically speaking, the light element abundances provided early and critical support for the Big Bang theory over steady-state cosmological models~\cite{Gamow:1946eb,Alpher:1948ve,Alpher:1950zz,Alpher:1953zz,Hayashi:1950lqo}.
 In more recent decades, such measurements have served as an important probe of our universe's early thermal history.
 In this section, we briefly review the physics of BBN, and how measurements of the primordial element abundances have been used to constrain new physics.
+This review is to illustrate the similarity between the establishment of light element abundance during BBN and dark matter freeze-out.
+Readers that are familiar with BBN and its use as a probe of new physics can feel free to skip the remainder of this section.

 Prior to BBN, neutrons and protons were maintained in chemical equilibrium through the processes $n+\nu_e \leftrightarrow p+e^{-}$ and $n+e^{+} \leftrightarrow p +\bar{\nu}_e$.
 In this equilibrium state, the neutron-to-baryon ratio, $X_n$, was given by